PlaceBasedCarbonCalculator/VectorTiles/README.md

 1. Create a virtual machine using software such as [Virtual Box](https://www.virtualbox.org/)
-2. On Windows 10, use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+2. On Windows 10 or 11, use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 3. Some of the tools are supported on Mac if you have a Mac check documentation